arrjon/Amortized-NLME-Models/README.md

 More details on the method can be found in the preprint: https://doi.org/10.1101/2023.08.22.554273

+In the folder `Examples` you can find a notebook `Amortized NLME Simulation & Training` which shows how to train the neural posterior estimator.
+The notebook `Amortized NLME Inference` shows how to use the trained neural posterior estimator for inference of a NLME model.

+In the folder `Experiments` you can find the code for the experiments of the paper, to reproduce the results and generate the plots.

 Below you find a step-by-step guide to use the Amortized-NLME-Models package.
 The package is still under development and will be extended in the future.
 If you have any questions or suggestions, please contact us.

 ## Installation
 You can install the two main dependencies using the package manager [pip](https://pip.pypa.io/en/stable/):